Montréal's digital data charter: Serving the community

 • Right to privacy ━ Preserving privacy and preventing surveillance

-• Cybersecurity ━ Protecting personal data
+• Cybersecurity ━ Protecting personal information

 Promoting the general interest and the common good

-• Transparency ━ Forging a bond of trust
+• Transparency ━ Building trust

 Building a brighter future through data